 3. Keep up with your healthy habits.

-Just because you know you’re going to eat something that isn’t particularly nutritious on or around Halloween, that doesn’t mean you should give up on all your other efforts to eat a healthy, balanced diet and move your body.
-If you can keep yourself on track with nutritious eating, exercise and all the pillars of a nutritious life, the impact of eating some Halloween candy will be minimal.
+Just because you know you’re going to eat something that isn’t particularly nutritious on or around Halloween, that definitely doesn’t mean you should give up on all your other efforts to eat a healthy, balanced diet and move your body.
+If you keep yourself on track with nutritious eating, exercise and all the pillars of a nutritious life, the impact of eating some Halloween candy will be minimal.
 Continue drinking lots of water.
 Keep eating your vegetables.
 Love more and stress less.
-Don’t just throw your hands up in the air and give up because of one day.
+Make sure you don’t just throw your hands up in the air and give up because of one day.
+You’ll be healthier and happier for it.

 4. Let go of the guilt.

 You shouldn’t feel bad for enjoying the taste of sugar or punish yourself for eating something you enjoy.
 If you can, keep your emotions out of it altogether.
 Eat the treat because it tastes good, and/or because it’s a holiday tradition, and leave it at that.
 Leave the guilt at the door and focus on enjoying the decadent food you’ve consciously decided to eat.
-That’s a much more emotionally healthy way to approach eating in general, in our opinion.
+That’s a much more emotionally healthy way to approach eating in general.

 5. Savor each bite.